 Landsat Science Teams provide technical and scientific input to USGS and NASA to help ensure the success of the Landsat program while providing science support on issues including data acquisition, product access and format, and science and applications opportunities.
 The teams are funded by the USGS and co-chaired by the USGS and NASA.

-As recognized national and international leaders in land remote sensing, Landsat Science Team members evaluate issues of importance to all Landsat users.
+As recognized national and international leaders in land remote sensing, 2012-2017 Landsat Science Team members evaluate issues of importance to all Landsat users.
 They play a key role in ensuring that data from future missions are successfully integrated with already archived remotely sensed data for the purpose of observing national and global environmental systems.

-USGS-NASA Landsat Science Team Statement of Landsat Continuity: Priorities for a Future Land Imaging Architecture for Sustained Landsat Observations (January 2014)
+USGS-NASA Landsat Science Team Statement of Landsat Continuity: Priorities for a Future Land Imaging Architecture for Sustained Landsat Observations (2014)

-Landsat and Sentinel-2: Synergy, Opportunities, and Issues (January 2014)
+Landsat and Sentinel-2: Synergy, Opportunities, and Issues (2014)

-The 2006-2011 Science Team worked to recommend strategies for the effective use of archived data from Landsat sensors and investigate the requirements for future sensors to meet the needs of Landsat users, including the needs of policy makers at all levels of government.
+The 2006-2011 Landsat Science Team worked to recommend strategies for the effective use of archived data from Landsat sensors and investigate the requirements for future sensors to meet the needs of Landsat users, including the needs of policy makers at all levels of government.

-This NASA-led team took on the responsibility to conduct basic research, develop new and innovative methods for using Landsat observations for global change studies, and to evaluate the quality of data acquired by Landsat and other land-surface imaging missions prior to the launch of Landsat 7.
+The 1996-2001 Landsat Science Team took on the responsibility to conduct basic research, develop new and innovative methods for using Landsat observations for global change studies, and to evaluate the quality of data acquired by Landsat and other land-surface imaging missions prior to the launch of Landsat 7.